Carnaval del Sol is a Latin festival featuring food, music, and cultural activities in Vancouver. It’s one of a number of Latin-themed events in July.

 Tickets are required for Carnaval del Sol.
 Admission to the festival depends on your age, when you buy your tickets and which tickets you buy.
 Children under 10 and seniors over the age of 65 receive free admission, but they still need a ticket or to register in advance.

-Opening night tickets for Friday, July 10th, cost $55 per person (or $99 for VIP tickets).
-It costs that much because of the big-name concert artists.
-It costs less on the other two dayes.
+Opening Night tickets for Friday, July 10th, cost $60 per person (or $100 for VIP tickets), including all taxes and online fees.
+It costs that much because of the big-name concert headliner (so it’ll be worth it)!
+Admission to the festival costs less on the other two days.

 One-day festival passes for July 11th or 12th cost $18, with VIP tickets costing $45.
 Two-day passes for July 11th and 12th cost $25 for adults.
 VIP two-day tickets, meanwhile, cost $80.